RENCI/apsviz-timeseriesdb-ingest/README.md

 Finally run the following command to ingest that data into the drf_gauge_source table in the database:

-python ingestTasks.py --ingestDir /xxx/xxx-xxxxx-xxxx/ --inputTask ingestSource
+python ingestTasks.py --ingestDir /xxx/xxx-xxxxx-xxxx/ --inputTask ingestSourceData

 where the --ingestDir /xxx/xxxxxxx/xxxxxxxx/ is the ingest directory such as /data/ast-run-ingester/

 The source is now ready to be used in ingesting data.

-## Deploying To The Sterling Kubernetes Cluster

-Deploying on the Sterling k8s  cluster is done using GitHub Actions which pushes the docker image to the RENCI Harbor docker repository.
-A YAML file, with Kubernetes configurations, is then used to deploy as a pod on Sterling.